RishiKakade/Binary-Classification-CNN/README.md

 ##### Verbose Tile
 Binary Image Classification of Urban and Rural Aerial Imagery Using Convolutional Neural Networks
 ##### Input Parameters
-Aerial imagery as a .jpg file save
+Aerial imagery as a .jpg file

 &nbsp;&nbsp;&nbsp;&nbsp;See my other repository, Aerial Image Retrieval
 ##### Output